 Here at Trident Marketing, we are now able to create bespoke toilet seats with your company’s branding!

 On this day every year, businesses use the opportunity that April Fools’ Day brings to see a sharp increase in views and interactivity.
 People enjoy the shock factor and are more likely to share the content and find out more about your business if they enjoy your April Fools’ Day joke.

 We have pulled together a list of our favourite April Fools’ jokes that companies have used to grow interactivity and their online presence.

-On April 1st, 2013, google introduced Google Nose.
+On 1st April 2013, Google introduced Google Nose.
 The ability to search online for smells.
-This amusing April Fools’ prank came was posted via a YouTube video that gained over 11.5 million views.
+This amusing April Fools’ prank was posted via a YouTube video that gained over 11.5 million views.

 REMEMBER – KNOW YOUR AUDIENCE